petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/collapsing-results.md

 Liferay's default indexer clauses can interfere with attempts to collapse results by the title field.
 If you experience this in testing, [disable the search framework indexer clauses](./creating-and-managing-search-blueprints.md#advanced-configuring-query-clause-contributors) in the blueprint and construct the query from scratch.
 For example, add the _Text Match Over Multiple Fields_ element into the blueprint.

-The results count remains the count from the original search response before the collapse was applied.
-Therefore, collapsing results causes inaccurate result counts and pagination will not work as expected.
+The number of total hits in the search response does not account for collapsing.
+Therefore, collapsing results causes inaccurate result counts, and pagination will not work as expected.
 For example, imagine a search query that returns 100 results over 5 pages, where 90 results have identical titles.
 Collapsing these results by the title field results in this situation on Liferay's search page:

 1. The search user sees 1 page of results with 11 results: the top scoring collapsed result and the 10 remaining unique results.
 1. The displayed results count is 100.